 Royce Gracie was born on the 12th of December in 1966 in Rio de Janeiro, Brazil.
 Being a son of the famous Grand Master Helio Gracie, his introduction to Jiu Jitsu came when he was still a toddler, learning from his father and his older brothers: Rorion, Relson, Rickson and Royler (all important BJJ figures of their own merit).

 He had his first competition when he was 8 years old, and started giving classes when he was 14.
 Because of Brazilian Jiu Jitsu’s federation rules, Royce was only awarded his blue belt when he was 16, and a few months before reaching the minimum age requirements to receive the black belt (18) his father decided to bend the regulations a little and awarded Royce his black belt in a ceremony co-hosted by his brother Rickson Gracie.
-Not long after, Royce joined his older brother Rorion in the United States where he helped teach the new born Gracie Academy there.
+His debut as a black belt was not a successful one, being submitted on the first round of the Copa Company by Pachoal Magalhaes, student of Osvaldo Alves.
+He also lost to the more experienced Fabio Santos, but soon after Royce joined his older brother Rorion in the United States where he helped teach the new Gracie Academy that was being set up there.

 In 1993 Royce took part in the event that would change the face of combat sports forever and make Royce Gracie one of the most recognizable faces in the fighting world.
 The Event was called the Ultimate Fighting Championship (UFC), a challenge where martial artists would gather to decide which was the most dominant style in a no-holds-barred style of event, similar to the “Vale-Tudo” fights that made his uncles (Carlos, Oswaldo and George), father (Helio), Cousin (Carlson) and brother (Rickson) famous before him.
 The event was planned out by Royce Gracie’s brother, Rorion Gracie with the help of John Milius and Art Davie.
 Royce won the tournament being the lightest fighter in the competition.
 This was one of the first official No-Holds-Barred events in America, though Royce had already been a part of a few closed door NHB encounters in his native Brazil.